google/ExoPlayer/.github/ISSUE_TEMPLATE/question.md

   - DRM scheme and license server URL
   - Authentication HTTP headers

-Don't forget to check supported formats and devices (https://exoplayer.dev/supported-formats.html).
+Don't forget to check ExoPlayer's supported formats and devices, if applicable (https://exoplayer.dev/supported-formats.html).

 If there's something you don't want to post publicly, please submit the issue,